Social housing allocations report for the 2022/2023 financial year

 VHR Category

-There are six broad categories of priority access for new applicants on the VHR.
+There are 6 broad categories of priority access for new applicants on the VHR.
 An eligible applicant must meet specific criteria within one of these categories to be approved for priority access.
 In order of priority these categories are:

 Emergency management housing: for people whose housing is no longer safe or habitable, due to an emergency, for example, a bushfire, flood or storm